When you’re stressed, sometimes the hardest thing to do is, in the end, the least painful.

 - Call a friend, get honest about what’s been going on, and ask for help.
 7

 Prioritize what you’ll deal with in the order that they’re killing you.
 8 Which thing feels the heaviest?
 What can you do to relieve some of that pressure?
 Even the biggest problems can be dealt with, one action at a time.
-Even if it’s not a problem you can “solve,” just doing what you can do can make everything feel more manageable.
+Even if it’s not a problem you can “solve,” just doing what you can has the potential to make everything feel more manageable.

 When life feels too heavy, remember that every caring action takes some weight off.
 9